michaeljklein/sd-prompt-pinning/README.md

     sort of "visual average" of all of the images.
   + By "visual average," I mean that it's an image that's approximately visually equidistant to an ensemble of images, according to the ꟻLIP loss function.
+- Because it's difficult to specify “small” distance from original prompt, the current approach is to limit the `L2`-norm from the original weights.
+  * This means that certain tokens could get “washed out” with larger allowed distances.
+Try lowering them.

 ## Test runs (in progress.. 🚧)